Bulking And Cutting For Women

 For that reason, Lipstick Lifters does not provide meal plans, nor do we give any personalised diet advice.
 We will never tell you what to eat, we will only ever make suggestions and provide as much information as we can to help you make the right decisions for you.

 You can use our Macro Calculator as a guide for your daily caloric requirements, but remember it is just a guide.
 What we want you to be able to see when following the Macro Diet for a short period is how to balance your meals.
 When you follow this process, using whole food ingredients for every meal, you will quickly see that you can still enjoy wholesome meals.
-Not to mention how much better you will feel physically and mentally when you eat better.

 You must starve yourself and do excessive cardio to cut